jovsa/jovsa.github.io/_posts/2021-02-14-notes-storyworthy.md

 * Rules of beginnigs:
   * Try to start your story with forward movement whenever possible.
   * Don't start by setting expectations.
-* If you've found the right place to begin your story - a place that represents the opposite of your five-second momet, and one as close to the ending as possible - you've established a clear frame and an arc in your story.
+* If you've found the right place to begin your story - a place that represents the opposite of your five-second moment, and one as close to the ending as possible - you've established a clear frame and an arc in your story.
 You've identified the direction your story is headed in, and you and your audience probably have a good sense of where that my be.
 * Be carefull of your opening scence - not simply chosing the first thing that comes to mind but instead ask yourself what the opening scene needs to gra the attention of the audience off the bat.

 #### `Story Break`: Thirteen rules for an effective commencement address